jmacdotorg/starble/README.md

         curl -fsSL https://cpanmin.us | perl - --installdeps .

+1. Starble ships with a ready-to-use SQLite database.
+If you'd like to use it, copy `db/starble-dist.db` to `db/starble.db`.

-1. If you don't want to use the provided SQLite file (in `db/starble.db`) as Starble's database, use the file `db/sql/starble.sql` to create an empty Starble database elsewhere.
+    If you don't want to use SQLite, you should instead use the file `db/sql/starble.sql` to create an empty Starble database elsewhere.
 (That's a MySQL dump file; modify as needed.)

 1. Copy `starble-dist.conf` to `starble.conf` and then update that new file's database connection information as needed.

-    If you're OK with using SQLite as Starble's database, then you can leave `starble.conf` unchanged; it already points to the provided SQLite DB file.
+    If you're OK with using SQLite as Starble's database, then you can leave `starble.conf` unchanged; it already points to the SQLite DB file you set up in the previous step.
 Otherwise, you'll need some knowledge of [DBI connection syntax](https://metacpan.org/pod/DBI#connect) to aim the configuration at any other database.

 1. In the directory `starbled/conf/`, copy `starbled-conf.dist` to `starbled.conf`, and then season to taste.